Learnosity/wordpress-learnosity/README.md

 ## Release History
+### Version 1.7.0 - 23rd Dec 2019
+- [FEATURE] Support readyListener JS code for Items API if passed as content of plugin shortcode

 ### Version 1.6.0 - 20th Apr 2018
-- Signature mismatch issue for lrn-items fixed
+- [BUGFIX] Signature mismatch issue for lrn-items fixed
+- [FEATURE] Support valid JSON for Reports API init options if passed as content of plugin shortcode

 ### Version 1.5.0 - 29th Dec 2017
 - Add support for lrnuid url parameter for lrn-assess and lrn-report